Introduction

 A dimorphic blood picture refers to a peripheral blood smear that shows two distinct populations of red blood cells (RBCs) in terms of size and sometimes, color in relation to RBC morphology.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Two Distinct Populations: The key feature is the presence of two separate populations of RBCs with clear differences in size and sometimes, color.
+- Two Distinct Populations: The key feature is the presence of two separate populations of RBCs with clear differences in size and sometimes, color.
 Here are some possibilities:

-• Macrocytosis and Microcytosis: One population might consist of macrocytes (larger than normal RBCs), while the other consists of microcytes (smaller than normal RBCs).
+- Macrocytosis and Microcytosis: One population might consist of macrocytes (larger than normal RBCs), while the other consists of microcytes (smaller than normal RBCs).

-• Normochromia and Hypochromia: In some cases, there might also be a difference in color saturation.
+- Normochromia and Hypochromia: In some cases, there might also be a difference in color saturation.
 One population could be normochromic (normal pink), while the other is hypochromic (pale), suggesting a hemoglobin deficiency.

 Causes of Dimorphic Blood Picture